 - Harlequin’s Diverse Voices Scholarship offers support for students in writing programs at four institutions in Canada and the U.S. Find out more about our scholarship.

 - As we work to increase representation in Harlequin’s romance imprints, we are making diversity integral to the development of new romance imprints.
 Launched in 2020, Carina Adores is a trope-driven romance line featuring LGBTQ+ protagonists finding their happily ever afters.
 Afterglow Books, launching in 2024, features characters from all walks of life chasing their dreams and finding love that is true to who they are.
 Both lines have attracted a talented and diverse group of authors.

 We support writers conferences and events that promote diversity in publishing, including:

 - Black Ink Charleston

 - Black Pens, a UK writing retreat for Black womxn

-- We strive to amplify diverse voices and stories by regularly featuring books written by authors in underrepresented communities on our social media platforms, at Harlequin LIVE and reader events, industry tradeshows, and in outreach to book reviewers, librarians and booksellers.
+We also help readers discover books written by authors in underrepresented communities on the Black Romance page on Harlequin.com, the Harlequin Ever After blog, our social media platforms, reader events, industry tradeshows, and in outreach to book reviewers, librarians and booksellers.

-As always, we welcome submissions from all authors at any time via Harlequin.Submittable.com.
+As always, we welcome submissions from all authors via Harlequin.Submittable.com.